gableshane/DevMatch/README.md

-# PAWnder
+# DevMatch
-Dating APP for dogs!

 ## Team member
 Jitendra Bajracharya, Shane Gable, Travis Coots, Yihang Zhang, Mattäus Sebastian Isenberg

 ## MVP
-- User can log in and register, add dogs to their profile.
+- User can register and log in to create a profile and add skills then view projects to work on and match with them based on skill
-- Find other dogs in the area and match with those.
-- Message those other dog's owners.
+- user can also create a project and see who has liked their project and can like them back in order to enable messaging